syncfusion-content/windowsforms-docs/WindowsForms/SfDateTimeEdit/Appearance.md

 ![](appearance-images/showdropdown.png)

-## DropDown Calendar Size customization
+## DropDown calendar Size customization

 Size of the dropdown calendar can be customized by `DropDownSize` property.
 The following code snippets illustrates the same.